Yrahcaz7/The-Septenary-Forest/docs/upgrades.md

 - `currencyDisplayName`: **optional**.
 The name to display for the currency for the upgrade.

 - `currencyInternalName`: **optional**.
 The internal name for that currency.
+If this is present and `currencyDisplayName` is absent, the display name defaults to `currencyInternalName`.

 - `currencyLayer`: **optional**.
 The internal name of the layer that currency is stored in.
 If it's not in a layer (like Points), omit.
 If it's not stored directly in a layer, instead use the next feature.

 - `currencyLocation`: **optional**.
 If your currency is stored in something inside a layer (e.g. a buyable's amount), you can access it this way.
 This is a function returning the object in "player" that contains the value (like `player[this.layer].buyables`).

-If you want to do something more complicated like upgrades that cost two currencies, or have extra requirements, you can override the purchase system with these (and you need to use `fullDisplay()` if you don't use `cost`).
+If you want to do something more complicated like upgrades that cost two currencies, or have extra requirements, you can override the purchase system with these (and you need to use `fullDisplay()` or `costDisplay` if you don't use `cost`).

 - `canAfford()`: **OVERRIDE**.
 A function determining if you are able to buy the upgrade.
 (If you also have a cost, it will check both the cost and this function.)

+> - `costDisplay` (additional feature): **OVERRIDE**.
+Overrides the cost display.
+Can be a function.
+If it is a function, it can have an argument `cost`, which holds the current cost of the upgrade (useful for improving performance when `cost` is a function).
+Can use basic HTML.

 - `pay()`: **OVERRIDE**.
 A function that reduces your currencies when you buy the upgrade.